To be eligible for subspecialty certification in Reproductive Endocrinology and Infertility, candidates must meet the criteria below:

 Exam Dates and Deadlines

 The Reproductive Endocrinology and Infertility Oral Exam is offered twice per year in Rosemont, Illinois, generally every April and September/October.
 The application period opens in September for the spring exam and March for the fall exams.
 Applications are due in December for the spring exam and June for the fall exam.
 All required documentation must be uploaded or postmarked by the late application deadline.
-View all exam deadlines.
+For a list of currently scheduled exam dates, please visit our Important Dates page.
 Exams are typically given on Friday and Saturday.
 Candidates will be assigned one exam session, either Friday morning, Friday afternoon, Saturday morning, or Saturday afternoon.